 The job interview strengths and weaknesses question is yet another staple that you’ll come across in an interview.
 Although many candidates are unsure about how to approach this question, it’s possible to give a thoughtful response as long as you establish the appropriate context.

-An example answer for this question would be:
+An example answer to this question would be:

 “One of my greatest strengths lies in my leadership skills.
 In my previous position as the head of sales, I successfully organized training programs for the sales teams to ensure they were fully equipped to handle their roles.
 As a result, the sales shot by 15% in six months.”